rolemadelen/euisblue.github.io/_posts/linux/recover-deleted-bash/2019-7-02-en-linux-restore-bash.md

 <div class="divider"></div>

 ## "trust me, i know what i'm doing"
 Lets reinstall the bash.
-That's going to solve the problem.
+That will solve the problem.

 Since I can't use my shell, I had to come up with other ways to type shell commands.
-I rememberd there's a *custom command* option that I can use that runs automatically when I open the shell.
+I remembered there's a *custom command* option that I can use that runs automatically when I open the shell.

-So I went to `Preference -> Command` and typed `sudo apt-get install --reinstall bash` as a custom command to be executed.
+So I went to `Preference -> Command` and filled in the custom command box with `sudo apt-get install --reinstall bash`.

-I launched a new shell and it executed my custom commands.
+Then I launched a new shell, and I see its executing my commands.

 It's working...